 McCullough Mulvin Architects is an architecture and urban design practice based in Dublin.
 Our focus has been on the design of sustainable cultural and civic buildings - making schools, libraries, galleries, houses, and working to redefine the public realm.
 Every project is informed by its setting and the specific relationship between architecture and nature - shaped around landscape, the sea, the geography of small towns or the particular character of Dublin city.

-The practice has an unusual combination of interest in contemporary architecture and history - based on a deep understanding of old buildings, knowledge about how they are built and how they should be conserved.
+As Grade I Conservation architects, the practice has an unusual combination of interest in contemporary architecture and history - based on a deep understanding of old buildings, knowledge about how they are built and how they should be conserved.
 We combine this with a strongly architectural vision of how modern intervention can be used to explain and enhance them, both practically and culturally.

 The work of the practice is extended by publication - on typologies (A Lost Tradition), the process of change (Palimpsest), the city (Dublin: An Urban History) and the projects of the practice - and by teaching, lectures and exhibitions in Ireland, the UK, USA, Scandinavia, Poland, Spain, Switzerland, the Czech Republic and Portugal.